paulOsinski/django-DefectDojo/docs/content/en/integrations/notifications.md

 #### Scopes

-The following scopes have to be granted to the Slack App
+The following scopes have to be granted to the Slack App.

 ![Slack OAuth scopes](../../images/slack_scopes.png)